-Alexandra Henry (Director, Cinematographer, Producer) is a multilingual creative producer and emerging director with over 12 years of international experience.
-Her passion for art, music, and languages is showcased through her photography, music videos and on-going documentary project featuring female street artists from all over the world.
+Alexandra Henry is a multilingual filmmaker with over 12 years of international experience telling stories in the commercial and non-fiction realm.
+Her passion for art, music, and languages is showcased through her photography, music videos and on-going documentary project featuring female street artists from around the world.
 She has been twice-recognized as a CurateNYC Emerging Artist and her photographs have been internationally exhibited and published in various magazines and online.
 She speaks Brazilian Portuguese, Spanish, French and Italian and holds a B.A. from Occidental College in Diplomacy & World Affairs.

-Simone Cassas (Editor) is a freelance video editor and filmmaker from São Paulo, Brazil based in New York City.
+Simone Cassas is a freelance video editor and filmmaker from São Paulo, Brazil based in New York City.
 Her editing experience on feature documentaries includes ‘Bounce: How the Ball Taught the World to Play,’ which screened at South By Southwest Film Festival in March 2015 and ‘Woman with a Movie Camera’ which explores why there are so few female directors in Hollywood.
 She has also worked as an assistant editor on ‘Barbosa The Goalkeeper,’ an episode for ESPN’s 30 For 30 doc series and continues to freelance edit for top production companies like M ss ng P eces.
-She is currently in development on a personal documentary that explores marriage from the perspective of women, beginning with the birth of marriage as an institution.
+She is currently in development on a personal documentary that explores marriage from the perspective of women.